Apprenticeship learning: Example

-Learning from demonstration is often explained from a perspective that the working Robot-control-system is available and the human-demonstrator is using it.
-And indeed, if the software works, the Human operator takes the robot-arm, makes a move with it, and the robot will reproduce the action later.
-For example, he teaches the robot-arm how to put a cup under a coffeemaker and press the start-button.
-In the replay phase, the robot is imitating this behavior 1:1.
-But that is not how the system works internally; it is only what the audience can observe.
-In reality, Learning from demonstration is much more complex.
+Learning from demonstration is often explained from a perspective that the working Robot-control-system is available and the human demonstrator is using it.
+And indeed, if the software works, the Human operator takes the robot arm, makes a move with it, and the robot will reproduce the action later.
+For example, he teaches the robot arm how to put a cup under a coffeemaker and press the start button.
+In the replay phase, the robot is imitating this behavior 1:1, but that is not how the system works internally; it is only what the audience can observe.
+In reality, learning from demonstration is much more complex.
 One of the first works on learning by robot apprentices (anthropomorphic robots learning by imitation) was Adrian Stoica's PhD thesis in 1995.

-In 1997, robotics expert Stefan Schaal was working on the Sarcos robot-arm.
-The goal was simple: solve the pendulum swingup task.
+In 1997, robotics expert Stefan Schaal was working on the Sarcos robot arm.
+The goal was simple: solve the pendulum s task.
 The robot itself can execute a movement, and as a result, the pendulum is moving.
-The problem is, that it is unclear what actions will result into which movement.
-It is an Optimal control-problem which can be described with mathematical formulas but is hard to solve.
-The idea from Schaal was, not to use a Brute-force solver but record the movements of a human-demonstration.
-The angle of the pendulum is logged over three seconds at the y-axis.
-This results into a diagram which produces a pattern.
+The problem is that it is unclear what actions will result in which movement.
+It is an Optimal controlproblem which can be described with mathematical formulas, but is hard to solve.
+The idea from Schaal was not to use a Brute-force solver but to record the movements of a human demonstration.
+The angle of the pendulum is logged over three seconds on the y-axis.
+This results in a diagram that produces a pattern.